 Cinemagraphs: These are still photographs with a minor and repeated movement.
 Subtle.
 Visually striking and inspirational, expect to see a lot more of these.

-I don’t think that it’s too much to ask from marketers in 2016 to suggest a rich combination of video, graphical and illustrated designs.
-In 2016, design is about simplicity, innovation and most importantly, useful and easy to use from a user perspective.
+I don’t think that it’s too much to ask from marketers to suggest a rich combination of video, graphical and illustrated designs.
+Design is about simplicity, innovation and most importantly, useful and easy to use from a user perspective.